 Students must adhere to instructions issued by technical, supervisory or academic staff regarding the specific dress code required during practicals.
 Non- compliance will result in the student being denied access to the venue.
-(Approved by Senate Rules Comm wef 2014/10)

 6.3.9 Attendance and Assessment

 6.3.9.1 A student who, for any valid reason (Refer to Programme Rule 4.3.9.2 below), is absent from a particular practical or test, must provide written proof of the reason for the absence to the lecturer concerned, within five (5) working days of returning to the institution in order to be considered for a special assessment.